 I had the same suspects for the killer as Jazz.
 And I didn't really figure it out until the killer (or killers) was (were) revealed.
 The plot was a nice mix of Jazz's relationships and struggles, along with some brutal murders and detective work.
 There was a bit of tension at the end, and somewhat of a cliff hanger.
 I'm fairly certain we haven't seen the end of Jazz, and I'll welcome another peek into his demented mind.

-Mystery/detective lovers with want I Hunt Killers.
+Mystery/detective lovers will want I Hunt Killers.
 It's a great one for boys.
 I think reluctant readers would be engaged by the quick pace, and relatively short length.
 If you can get them to start I Hunt Killers, I think it picks up quickly and they won't be able to stop.

 Cover note: Be sure to check the cover under the dust jacket..... it's riveting....